scripthookvdotnet/scripthookvdotnet/README.md

 ## License

-All the source code is licensed under the conditions of the [zlib license](LICENSE.txt).
+All the source code except for the Vector, Matrix and Quaternion classes, which are licensed separatly, is licensed under the conditions of the [zlib license](LICENSE.txt).